recipe/mysql-semver/README.md

 ```

 The `VERSION_COMPARE` function supports the [Semantic Versioning 2][3] as well as the most of the
 real life versions that can be provided by users.
-See the [Sort Order Test][4] for the details.
+See the [Version Compare Test][4] for the details.

 To maintain the ordered list of versions in the database we can use the following DB table:
 ```sql